MonkiG/Tekashi-Roll/tekashi-web-app/README.md

 ### To do

-- Implement disabled product
+- Implement disabled product ✅
 - Do admin delete product ✅
+- Do edit product ✅
-- Do see description and edit product
+- Do see description ✅
+- Make the user page
+- Implement user notifications

 - Do the payments behaviour
 - Implement togo behaviour
-- Make the user page
-- Implement user notifications
 - implement kitchen behaviour
 - Make About page
 - Implement stats